waderice52224/sudokuSolver/README.md

 ## What I have learned so far

 ### Code Quality
 I am kinda disappointed how messy the code I write is.
 The first version of the program was completely unreadable and inconsistent.
 Frankly after the only refactor I have done, it's still a disaster.
-I am learning a few things about how to write code a little better on the first version.
+I am learning a few things about how to write code a little better on the first try.
 I am also getting a lot of practice refactoring my code.

 ### Tests
 This program grew legs and ran towards being my testing lesson.
 My plans for the program is to